 What are widgets?

-When you install an app on your iPhone or iPad, the chances are it will have an accompanying widget that you're able to add to the widget page.
+When you install an app on your iPhone or iPad, there's often an accompanying widget available.
 This software acts as a mini version of the app, giving you fast access to the information it provides - such as the weather, upcoming appointments in your calendar, recent notes, and other similar data.

 Where are my iPhone widgets?

-All iPhone widgets are located on a single screen that's very easy to access.
-If you're on the home screen then swiping right will take you to the widget page.
+At the moment, iPhone widgets are located on a single screen that's very easy to access, but this will change in iOS 14 as we outline below.
+For those running iOS 13 or earlier, if you're on the home screen then swiping right will take you to the widget page.
 The same can be done from the lock screen.

 How to edit iPhone widgets